googleinterns/chrome-on-device-ml/android/README.md

 ## Overview
 This is an Android app for emulating on-device machine learning in Google Chrome Android application.
-We use this app as an experimental setup to analyze delay and memory usage running ML on devicde in different use cases.
+We use this app as an experimental setup to analyze delay and memory usage of running ML on device in different use cases.

 ## Build the App using Android Studio